中文 Let's talk

 What are Development Contributions?

-Development Contributions (DC) are fees charged by local Councils throughout New Zealand to fund essential infrastructure required to support growth.
+Development Contributions (DC) are a way for Councils throughout New Zealand to recover the costs of new or upgraded infrastructure needed to support growth.
 Any new developments that place additional demands on existing facilities and infrastructure can be charged a Development Contribution to offset the cost of providing additional services.
 These contributions help ensure new residential and commercial developments have access to services like:

 • Roading and transport infrastructure

-• Three Waters (fresh water supply, wastewater and stormwater)
+• Three Water (fresh water supply, wastewater and stormwater)

-• Parks, sports facilities, libraries and community infrastructure
+• Parks and reserves, sports facilities, libraries and community infrastructure

 Wastewater treatment